TABLE OF CONTENTS

 Try to lift the dandelion using an even tension.
 You don’t want that nasty anchor to snap.

 Hopefully, the dandelion and root will come out intact.

 If it doesn’t, loosen the soil again with your weeder and wiggle it around until it pulls free.

-Apparently, dandelions don’t like vinegar.
-The acetic acid it contains will kill off the leaves and flowers.
+You’ll often hear that dandelions don’t much like vinegar.
+It’s true that the acetic acid it contains will damage the leaves and flowers.